Understanding the Critical Relationship Between PCB Trace Width and Current Capacity

 [oz/ft2] W: Trace width.

 If you have worked through the previous equation, you’ll determine the maximum current by using formulate: I IMAX = (k x TRISEb) x Ac.
+The fields for this formula are as follows:

 [mils] IMAX: Maximum current.